What is site reliability engineering?

 - IT infrastructure management

-The engineers use site reliability engineering (SRE) tools to automate several operations tasks and increase team efficiency.
+The engineers use SRE tools to automate several operations tasks and increase team efficiency.

 Site reliability engineers work closely with the development team to create new features and stabilize production systems.
 They create an SRE process for the entire software team and are on hand to support escalation issues.
 More importantly, site reliability teams provide documented procedures to customer support to help them effectively deal with complaints.